Scott O’Brien

 • Built data pipelines to show issues with the convergence timing of our MPLS/RSVP network after fiber cut events.

-• Ran incident response for a number of issues across both network and software tools.
+• Ran incident response for issues across both network and software tools.

-• Deployed and managed multiple Terragraph instances to help operationalize and harden the product.
+• Deployed and managed multiple Terragraph instances to operationalize and harden the product.

 Network Deployment Integration